Eyald6/CTFs/bfnote.md

 print encode("html{background-color: blue}")
 ```

-Nice, if only the flag was an attribute of an element on the page, we could leak it!
+Nice, if only the flag was an attribute of an element on the page, we could leak it! ;)

 ## The solution

 At this point, we decided to look a little more into `DOMPurify`, visiting the project's Git page!
-Interestingly enough, `bfnote` uses `/dompurify/2.0.16/purify.min.js` and the official git page lists **`2.0.17`** as the Latest release!
+Interestingly enough, `bfnote` uses `/dompurify/2.0.16/purify.min.js` while the official git page lists **`2.0.17`** as the Latest release!

 Let's have a look at the changelog!
 https://github.com/cure53/DOMPurify/compare/2.0.16...2.0.17